-Invitation to parents: Share these resources with your child’s daycare
+Parents!
+Share these resources with your child’s childcare centre

 Physical literacy is just one of the many learning domains that need to be explored in early childhood.
 However, it doesn’t always get addressed in early childhood centres, and it’s not the fault of your child’s teacher or caregiver.

-As much as your child care provider may want to promote physical literacy, it simply might not be something they are trained in.
+As much as your childcare provider may want to promote physical literacy, it simply might not be something they’re trained in.
 As a consequence, they may be unsure how to set up physical activities and lead active games.

-This is why Active for Life has developed a number of ready-to-use physical literacy lesson plans for early childhood educators.
-Each 30-minute lesson describes simple, fun, active games for developing fundamental movement skills in child care settings, and they are all available for free download from the Active for Life website.
+This is why we’ve developed a number of ready-to-use physical literacy lesson plans for early childhood educators.
+Each 30-minute lesson describes simple, fun, active games for developing fundamental movement skills in childcare settings, and they are all available for free download from the Active for Life website.

-If you would like to encourage physical literacy at your child’s centre, simply direct the teaching staff to the Lesson Plans and the Activities pages on our website, or share this article with them.
+If you’d like to encourage physical literacy at your child’s centre, simply direct the teaching staff to these lesson plans and the activities page on our website, or share this article with them.

 In the early years, most physical activity should be unstructured and child-driven.
 However, as children enter the preschool years between ages three and five, some structured daily physical activity becomes appropriate.
 This is where lesson plans are useful.